rpy2/rpy2/doc/source/robjects.rst

   * The actual Python attributes for the object masks the R elements

-  * '.' (dot) is syntactically valid name for R objects, but not for python objects.
+  * '.' (dot) is syntactically valid in names for R objects, but not for python objects.

 That last limitation can partly be removed by setting the attribute